bareos/bareos/manuals/en/developers/mediaformat.md

     header information followed by records.
 Clients of the Storage daemon (the File daemon) normally never see blocks.
 However, some of the Storage tools (bls, bscan, bextract, ...) may be use block header information.
-In older Bacula tape versions, a block could contain records (see record definition below) from multiple jobs.
+In older Bareos tape versions, a block could contain records (see record definition below) from multiple jobs.
-    However, all blocks currently written by Bacula are block level BB02, and a given block contains records for only a single job.
+    However, all blocks currently written by Bareos are block level BB02, and a given block contains records for only a single job.
     Different jobs simply have their own private blocks that are intermingled with the other blocks from other jobs on the Volume